sutd-visual-computing-group/google-streetview-gis-stack/README.md

 ## Data Access

 We do not publish the final retrieved Google Street View meta-data since it contains sensitive information.
-If you require these data for your research, please contact Keshigeyan (keshigeyan@sutd.edu.sg) / Tran Ngoc-Trung (ngoctrung_tran@sutd.edu.sg).
+If you require these data for your research, please contact Keshigeyan (keshigeyan@sutd.edu.sg) / Dr. Tran Ngoc-Trung (ngoctrung_tran@sutd.edu.sg).